-Death is an inevitable certainly in life.
+Death is an inevitable certainty in life.
 While you don’t want to dwell on the end of life, you shouldn’t ignore the idea, either.
 When death appears on the horizon for yourself or a loved one, you don’t want to avoid discussion.
 Talking about death is an important and vital process both emotionally and spiritually.

 The Cause of Hesitation Towards Discussing Death